broomc425/ruby-project-guidelines-seattle-web-030920/README.md

 Roadmap

 I plan to scale this app, connecting players to their respective teams and building out the user_players watchlist with player / team stats.

+Bugs

+If you enter your favorite player and then enter a year in which selected player didn't play, you will receive an error and must restart the CLI app by running ruby bin/run.rb.
+This is a CLI in process and apologize for the bug.

 License